Existing relationships, no verification needed, up to 35 non-accredited investors. Self-certification is enough.

 - A qualified third party performs the verification — typically a CPA, an attorney, a registered broker-dealer, or a registered investment advisor providing a written confirmation, or an integrated verification provider routed through documentary review.
 Cost handling is set per fundraise: the GP can cover it, the LP can cover it, or it can be offered as part of the deal.

-- How long is a 506(c) verification good for?
+- How long is a 506(c) verification good for under the 5-year reliance safe harbor?

 - The SEC permits issuers to rely on a prior verification for up to five years, provided the investor reaffirms their accredited status at the time of the new investment.
 Covercy stores the verification on the investor record and prompts for reaffirmation on subsequent deals so the reliance period is used correctly.